vuejs/v2.vuejs.org/source/api/instantiation-options.md

 - **Type:** `Object`

-An hash of directives to be made available to the ViewModel.
+A hash of directives to be made available to the ViewModel.
 For details on how to write a custom directive, see [Writing Custom Directives](/guide/directives.html#Writing_a_Custom_Directive).

 ### filters